DataSmithLab/capstone-distributed-location-consensus/index.md

 permalink: /
 ---

-Data science capstone domain of inquiry (DSC 180AB A04)
+Data science capstone domain of inquiry (DSC 180A B16)

-Developed by Aaron Fraenkel, Shivam Lakhotia.
+Developed by Haojian Jin.

 ---
 * TOC